ybennani27/PCBS_Bennani_Rodregomachine/README.md

 # Final Project - Yasmine Bennani
-### Programming a Rodrego machine according to Dennett's chapter "The seven secrets of computer power revealed"
+### Programming a Rodrego machine according to Dennett's chapter "The seven secrets of computer power revealed" (Intuition Pumps and Other Tools for Thinking, 2013)